The Effects of Sleep Apnea for Plano, TX, Residents

 For some people with sleep apnea, depression is another debilitating consequence that may go undetected because the symptoms of depression—fatigue, mental fog, low energy, trouble concentrating, irritability, feeling sad—can be similar to some of symptoms of sleep apnea.
 Many people find that when their sleep apnea is treated, their depression lifts.

-Treating Sleep Apnea in Dallas, TX
+Treating Sleep Apnea in Plano, TX

 At Sleep Rehab, Dr. Fedosky and his team help patients overcome sleep apnea with an oral appliance that is worn overnight while you sleep.
 Made of smooth plastic, this appliance gently shifts the mandible jaw and tongue forward, thereby opening your breathing passageway.
 We’ll have a customized appliance fabricated for you, so you can be sure yours will fit comfortably.